Meeting Evil: Plot

-John Felton, who lives in Orly County in an unnamed southern state (probably, Louisiana), has a wife named Joanie, and two kids named Sam and John Jr..
+John Felton, who lives in Orly County in an unnamed southern state (probably, Louisiana, which has parishes and not counties), has a wife named Joanie, and two kids named Sam and John Jr..
 John is a mild-mannered real estate agent who has just been fired, making his personal crisis go from bad to worse.

 John comes home and finds a foreclosure notice on the front door, and goes inside to a surprise birthday party thrown by Joanie and the kids.
 The foreclosure notice makes John angry, so Joanie takes the kids to a local park.

 Felton is in the backyard, staring at the hole that's being dug for the swimming pool he is having installed and notices that the job is going slowly.
 John standing near the pit thinking about suicide.
 There is an incessant banging on the front door.
 John answers, and it's a man who calls himself Richie.
 Wearing a suit and fedora, Richie says his car, a 1972 Pontiac GTO stalled and requires a push.
 As John pushes the car from the back while Richie steers, the car backfires, injuring John's left knee.
 Richie opens the trunk of his car and approaches John concealing a revolver behind his back but hides it when he sees a little girl walking her dog.

 Richie offers to take John to the hospital, and he reluctantly accepts, not realizing that he's leaving his wallet and cell phone behind at the house.
 On the way, John wonders about Richie's strange behavior—Richie is continuously "whistling Dixie"—and then Richie stops at a bar.
 John goes across the street to a cell phone dealership, where Rhonda, a clerk with a severe attitude problem, rudely denies him the use of a phone to call Joanie for a ride home.

 At the bar, John crosses paths with Trevor, the man who fired him, and Tammy Strate, the woman with whom he had his affair.
 Tammy was Trevor's girlfriend before she left Trevor to be with John, and this is hinted as why he was fired.

 A few minutes later, police cars start showing up, and Richie suggests that he and John leave.
 They leave with Tammy in her car, and once they get out onto a remote part of the road, a trucker harasses them and forces them to pull over.